The Best Filter For A Betta

 There are quite a few great value aquariums on the market that are manufactured specifically with bettas in mind.
 This means that they come with a filtration unit that’s also great for bettas in terms of size, practicality and filter mediums (you can view some examples aquariums in our best betta tanks article).
 This may not be the case when buying a separate filter for your betta with the intention of adding it to an existing aquarium.
 It’s certainly not impossible, but there are a few factors that you need to take into consideration.

 For example, if you’re adding a filter to your aquarium, it can be a challenge to find a suitable filtration unit for a water volume that’s less than 15L that won’t create a strong current and that won’t be bulky in the aquarium.
 This is yet another reason why it’s best for you to keep a betta in an aquarium with a capacity of 15L or more.

 Below we have listed some good filters for betta tanks, and we explain how they work in regards to replacing the three different filter mediums.
 We’ve also listed some of the other pros and cons so that you can choose the appropriate one based on your setup and budget.

 Filters that we recommend

 Hopefully we’ve explained enough of the theory behind betta filtration that you can now make an informed choice about choosing a new filter.
-While it’s difficult to simply recommend the best filter for a betta, the three choices that we present below take into account the following:
+While it’s difficult to simply recommend the best filter for a betta, the two choices that we present below take into account the following: